hafsa-bel/Tp1-network-security/README.md

   <img width="500" src="https://user-images.githubusercontent.com/73228919/223767785-c2a884d5-9c63-4791-8a14-07ecdb4fa8f6.png">
 </p>

-As we can see we cannot ping from the machine in the same network as **200.4.2.3**
+As we can see we cannot ping from the machine **200.4.2.2** in the same network **200.4.2.0** to the network **200.4.1.0**

+# Conclusion:

+In conclusion, the practical course on Access Control Lists (ACLs) has been an informative and valuable learning experience.
+Through this course, I have gained a thorough understanding of how to configure and apply ACLs on Cisco routers and switches, as well as various options and best practices for ACL configuration.
+I believe that the knowledge and skills I have acquired through this course will be useful in securing my network and preventing unauthorized access.

+<p align="right">(<a href="#top">back to top</a>)</p>